 He is buried in Blanchard, Mich.

 According to his obituary in the Oct.
-14, 1937, Port Angeles Evening News, predecessor newspaper to the Peninsula Daily News, Bishop shrugged his shoulders when someone asked about his heroism — and suggested he killed many men to capture the Dixie flag.
+14, 1937, Port Angeles Evening News, later the Peninsula Daily News, Bishop shrugged his shoulders when someone asked about his heroism — and suggested he killed many men to capture the Dixie flag.

 “It was nothing at all,” Bishop said.